 Wedding Photographer in Bath

+A wedding photographer in Bath with Big Day Productions covers Bath, from the Georgian crescents to the Roman baths, with UK travel included and an instant online quote.
 Bath is one of England's most beautiful cities, a UNESCO World Heritage Site celebrated for its honey-coloured Georgian architecture, ancient Roman baths, and sweeping crescents.
 For wedding photography, it provides an effortlessly elegant backdrop that few cities can match.

 The Royal Crescent, Pulteney Bridge, and Prior Park offer iconic photography locations bathed in warm Bath stone.
 The city's compact size means couples can access multiple stunning backdrops within a short walk.
 Beyond the city centre, the surrounding countryside includes the Limpley Stoke Valley, the Kennet & Avon Canal, and rolling hills that provide a softer, pastoral contrast.
 Assembly Rooms, The Guildhall, and boutique venues throughout Bath blend period grandeur with contemporary style perfectly.